The Difference in Hacking, Malware, And Ransomware

-Advances in technology have been a great help for humans and the community.
+Advances in technology have been a great help to humans and the community.
 With technology, communication has improved dramatically over the years.
 People can enjoy real-time communication with anyone in the world.
 It also helped businesses enjoy less hassles when it comes to recording and storing their data.
 With more powerful machines, statistics computation is becoming a breeze.
-The improved machines and the addition to the things it can do has helped industries – banking, retail stores, travel agencies, etc – improve their services.
-With modern technology, even more industries such as startups, cloud computing, and more have emerged.
+The improved machines and the addition of things they can do have helped industries – banking, retail stores, travel agencies, etc. – improve their services.
+With modern technology, even more industries such as startups, cloud computing, and more have emerged, and partnering with IT support has become very rampant with their evident expertise in technology.
 In past decades, technology seeped even deeper in our lives.

 People are doing a lot of things on their devices: banking, online shopping, ticket reservations, etc. In the wake of these functionalities that are increasingly available online, it is not surprising that online threats and security breaches have also grown.
 Computers being used by big companies, as well as the personal computers, are being exploited on a daily basis.
 These attacks, which is known as cybercrimes, are exploiting victims who do not care or are ignorant about cybersecurity and computer protection.
 Even though a lot of security measures are available for use and are updated every day, threats are also evolving and being made by a lot of hackers every day.
 Antivirus and antimalware software can just protect your computer against the threats that are saved on their database.
 However, having a managed security against cyber attacks is better than having none.

 There are three terms that are almost associated with cyberattacks these days: hacking, malware, and ransomware.
 A lot of people who are using computers on a daily basis for entertainment, work, or studying, will have a rough idea about these terms and how important they are in protecting the computer system.
 In this article, these terms will be defined, with their importance within cyber security explained.